Frequently Asked Questions

 A: The deposit of $500 is non-refundable.

 Q: Someone said you don’t have a television.
 Is that true?

 A: No, it is not true.
 There are TV’s in the common areas for lecture and selected health videos.

 Q: What are hydrotherapy treatments like, and how do they help me?

-A: Hydrotherapy incorporates water, steam, and sometimes ice in a very enjoyable, relaxing treatment, and is followed by massage.
+A: Hydrotherapy incorporates water, steam, and sometimes ice in a very enjoyable, relaxing treatment, and maybe followed by massage.
 Your blood circulation and immune system will improve, and you’ll feel much better.